AaronMTS/contact-form/README.md

 * Open XAMPP and start the server
    1. Start Apache

-   2. In your web browser, go to your index.html
+   2. In your web browser, go to index.html
       ```
       localhost/contact-form/index.html
       ```